everyone6/VLRChat/docs/index.md

 ## Purpose:

-This website exists to serve as a test bed for VLRChat, the custom chatbot trained off of the handbook materials.
+This website exists to serve as a test bed for V.xLR.Chat, the custom chatbot trained off of the handbook materials.
+V.xLR.Chat is the first deployment of the [xLR Project](xlr.chat).
+The xLR project works to provide more seamless and efficient access to institutional knowledge bases through generative AI integration.
+These knowledge bases have the dual benefit of trust: being authored by institution members, and location specific information that would not be available via other means.

 ## Notes: